-The AIA increased from $\pounds 200,000$ to $\pounds 1$ million, which applies to expenditure incurred from 1 January 2019 to 31 December 2020.
-Complex calculations may apply to accounting periods which straddle these dates.
+The AIA temporarily increased from £200,000 to £1 million, for two years from 1 January 2019 to 31 December 2020 and will revert to £200,000 from 1 January 2021.
+Companies with accounting periods which straddle 1 January 2021 will need to calculate a hybrid allowance using the two rates.
 It is therefore important to time the purchase of plant and machinery carefully, in order to make the most of the increase.

-Businesses are able to allocate their AIA in any way they wish; so it is quite acceptable for them to set their allowance against expenditure qualifying for a lower rate of allowances (such as integral features).
+Businesses are able to allocate their AIA in any way they wish, so it is quite acceptable for them to set their allowance against expenditure qualifying for a lower rate of allowances (such as integral features).